 Because of this, the GhostBed could be a good match for side sleepers who still want a firm mattress.
 Soft mattresses are usually the better choice for side sleepers, but the GhostBed should still provide some decent pressure relief.
 There is a layer of memory foam in the top layers, which should relieve some pressure on your shoulders and hips.

 At the same time, the mattress is firm enough for back sleeping and stomach sleeping.
 When you are on your back, your hips should sink in while you feel good overall support.
 When you are on your stomach, you shouldn’t feel your hips sinking in too far.

 Finally, the GhostBed is a very good value.
 Considering the quality, durable components found in the GhostBed, I would expect it to cost more.

 - It is a great mattress for those who want a firm mattress but not something extremely firm.

 - The GhostBed should be a good option for back sleepers and stomach sleepers of many sizes.

 - The mattress should offer better pressure relief than most of these other mattresses.

 - The GhostBed is a good value mattress.

 The Awara felt like an 8/10 in terms of firmness.
 The mattress should be a good match for both back and stomach sleeping.
-If you sleep on your back, your hips should sink in just a bit and, if you sleep on your stomach, your hips shouldn’t sink in at all.
+If you sleep on your back, your hips should sink in just a bit.
+If you sleep on your stomach, your hips shouldn’t sink in at all.
 This should help your spine stay in neutral alignment.

 Heavier people should also feel properly supported on the Awara mattress.
 The Dunlop latex and coils should be able to handle a good amount of weight.
 Even heavier stomach sleepers should feel right at home on the Awara.